Are You Finished Yet? How to avoid overworking your coloring.

 Artists call it "overworking"

-And you know darned well, if a bunch of contrarian artists all use the same exact word for something, then it must be a serious problem!
+And trust me— if a bunch of contrarian artists all use the same exact word for something, then it’s definitely a universal problem!

 Overworking.